modular/modular/KGEN/docs/TaskList.md

 As we start writing more kernels, doing so at a high level will become painful for a variety of reasons.
 We want the kgen level to be simple to analyze and transform - it should support things like the elaborator and static analysis tools that work on a type checked metaprogram.
 Achieving this means defining a higher level dialect that gets desugared down to kgen.

 ✅[Issue #1410](https://github.com/modularml/modular/issues/1410) When a generator implements an interface, it should be able do so with a more specialized signature than the interface has, and use that to infer constraints.
-This requires defining a new “`lit.generator`” operation.
+This requires defining a new “`lit.func`” operation.

 ✅We need some sort of module system and an “`kgen.include`” operation.
 This will raise questions like “how does separate compilation work”, “is the imported thing kgen or lit level of abstraction, etc.